2017 Subaru Levorg review

 What features do all Levorgs have?Expand Section

-Proximity-key entry and start, which allows you to unlock the car and drive away without removing the key from your pocket or bag.
+Proximity-key entry and start, which lets you unlock the car and drive away without removing the key from your pocket or bag.

 Active cruise control, which can automatically maintain a safe distance from vehicles in front on the highway.

-A USB port up front to connect a mobile phone or music player, and two more USB ports for rear-seat passengers.
+Two USB charging ports up front, and another two for those riding in the rear.
 A 12-volt power outlet in the boot space, which is handy if you want to use a car fridge.

 Wheels made from aluminium alloy, which are usually lighter and better looking than steel wheels with plastic covers.
 A speed limited, narrower, space-saver spare wheel that’s only meant to get you to the nearest tyre shop.